Bicarbi is a medical food for the management of metabolic acidosis.

 Bicarbi is affordable and cost effective.
 Even so, the cost may be covered by your Health Savings Account, and may qualify for tax deduction as a qualified medical expense for you and your dependents.

-Metabolic Acidosis is a condition that occurs when the body produces excessive quantities of acid or when the kidneys aren't removing enough acid from the blood.
+Elevated body and blood acid or metabolic acidosis is a condition that occurs when the body produces excessive quantities of acid or when the kidneys aren't removing enough acid from the blood.
 The acid that is being produced is not the same as stomach acid.
 The acid from metabolic acidosis is from regular metabolism.

 Sodium bicarbonate is an acid buffer or a base.
 It is often used to treat metabolic acidosis or to reduce blood acid levels.
 Sodium Bicarbonate is the same as baking soda used in cooking.